cockroachdb/docs/v1.1/recommended-production-settings.md

 #### Attributions

-This section, "File Descriptors Limit", is a derivative of the chapter *Open File Limits* From the Riak LV 2.1.4 documentation, used under Creative Commons Attribution 3.0 Unported License.
+This section, "File Descriptors Limit", is in part derivative of the chapter *Open File Limits* From the Riak LV 2.1.4 documentation, used under Creative Commons Attribution 3.0 Unported License.